arthurr455565/TrekMate/README.md

 - Follow `TAILWIND_SETUP.md` for registering Tailwind via npm and building a CSS file to include in `base.html` instead of CDN

 ---

-## 14. Further development suggestions

-- Add tests in each app (see `